laurencelundblade/QCBOR/README.md

 This is the QCBOR 2.0 branch.
-It is under development and non ready for use.
+It is under development and not ready for use.

+The plan for QCBOR 2 is a few larger features:
+  - Map sorting
+  - Full canonical encoding support (CDE)
+  - Improved support for tag handling
+  - Perhaps other features like OID support
+  - Perhaps dCBOR support
+  - Improved test and verification
+  - Improved documentation
+  - Better presence in GitHub

+The improved tag handling is one of the largest work items and may change backwards compatibility.

 ![QCBOR Logo](https://github.com/laurencelundblade/qdv/blob/master/logo.png?raw=true)